Create the Redirect URL and Square Authorization Page URL

 parameter is returned to your application's redirect URL, your application should verify the authenticity of the&state

 value.
 This technique helps mitigate CSRF attacks.
-For more information, see section 10.2 of the OAuth 2.0 protocol specification (RFC 6749).response_type. (optional) In the URL, this is the
+For more information, see section 10.2 of the OAuth 2.0 protocol specification (RFC 6749). redirect_uri

 parameter.
-This parameter is required by the OAuth 2.0 protocol but its value defaults tocode
+This parameter is required by the OAuth 2.0 protocol, but its value defaults tocode

 value specifies that the authorization response includes acode